 \section{NO TTV OR TDV}

-The long-term deviations of transit timings from the expected ephemeris can be caused by an orbital decay due to the tidal interactions between a transiting planet and its host star (e.g. \citealt{Murgas14}), whereas periodic TTVs are indicative of the gravitational influence of additional planetary or stellar companions in the system \citep{Holman05}.
-Similarly, the gravitational interactions can also produce TDVs, albeit at lower amplitudes \citep{Nesvorny13}.
+The long-term deviations of transit timings from the expected ephemeris can be caused by an orbital decay due to the tidal interactions between a transiting planet and its host star (e.g. \citealt{Murgas14}), whereas periodic TTVs are indicative of the gravitational influence of additional planetary or stellar companions in the system (e.g. \citealt{Holman05}).
+Similarly, the gravitational interactions can also produce TDVs, albeit at lower amplitudes (e.g. \citealt{Nesvorny13}).

-To measure the TTVs and TDVs from the \textit{K2} datasets, we ran an MCMC analysis of system parameters as described in Section~4 on each transit individually, and subtracted the individual transit timings and durations from the ephemeris given in Tables~2 and 3.
+To measure the TTVs and TDVs from the \textit{K2} datasets, we ran an MCMC analysis of system parameters as described in Section~4 on each transit individually by keeping all MCMC jump parameters fixed at values listed in Tables~2 and 3, except the mid-transit times and transit durations.
+Then, we subtracted the individual transit timings and durations from the ephemeris given in Tables~2 and 3.

 \citet{Petrucci15} and \citet{Maciejewski16} have both provided a long-term TTV upper limit for WASP-28 of about 3\thinspace min.
-Adding our TTV measurements from the \textit{K2} data confirms the absence of long-term TTVs, with a weighted standard deviation of 27\thinspace s and a $\chi_{red}^2$ of 1.18.
+Adding our TTV measurements from the \textit{K2} data confirms the absence of long-term TTVs, with a weighted standard deviation of 23\thinspace s and a $\chi_{red}^2$ of 1.32.
 We show in Figure~5 our TTVs from Campaign 12 and Engineering Campaign (listed in Table~4), along with the measurements from the previous surveys.
-One TTV measurement around BJD 2456510 from \citet{Petrucci15} has been excluded as a $>$3$\sigma$ outlier.
+One TTV measurement around BJD 2456510 from \citet{Petrucci15} and one \textit{K2} measurement near BJD 2457810 have been excluded as $>$3$\sigma$ outliers.